viam-modules/onnx-cpu/README.md

 # `onnx-cpu` modular resource

-This module allows you to run ONNX models with the Viam `mlmodel` vision service on Android.
+This module allows you to deploy ONNX models which you can then use with the Viam `mlmodel` vision service on Android.

 ## Requirements